whatsname1991/whatsname1991.github.io/_pages/about.md

 # News

+* One paper on graph pre-training is accepted by TOIS 2022!
 * Two papers on graph-enhanced relevance modeling and fake news detection are accepted by KDD 2022!
 * Two papers on knowledge graph embedding and graph neural networks are accepted by ICML 2022!
 * Two papers on geometric disentangeled CF and adaptive recommendation are accepted by SIGIR 2022!